Akhil-Titus/ROS/README.md

-The programme runs a node called node_turtle_revolve

-in terminal-1 run: ~$ Roscore

-in terminal-2 run:
-~$ rosrun turtlesim turtlesim_node

-in terminal-3 run: ~$ rosrun [package_name] [script_name.py]

-the progrsmme will move turtle in turtlesim from terminal-2 into a full circle and stop.
+in turtle folder contains a python script in Robotic OS to move a turtle simulation in a full circle only by controlling linear and angular velocity